RESTful web-services in JSIDPlay2

 Access from the Internet

-1. You will need a hostname which resolves to the IP-address of your always reachable server, where JSIDPlay2 is running on (e.g. using a provider like https://freeddns.noip.com and configure dynamic DNS inside your router)
+1. You will need a hostname which resolves to the IP-address of your always reachable server, where JSIDPlay2 is running on (e.g., using a provider like https://freeddns.noip.com and configure dynamic DNS inside your router)

 2. You will need to configure your router to redirect requests to that server: I mean port forwarding.
-You should forward requests using the port, that you configured for the JSIDPlay2Server (8080 and 8443).
+You should forward requests using the port that you configured for the JSIDPlay2Server (8080 and 8443).
 This will make it necessary to configure a fixed IP address for your server within your local area network, beforehand.
 Now you can forward all related traffic to your server where JSIDPlay2 is running on.

-Warning: Keep in mind, that opening ports in your firewall will raise the security risk.
+Warning: Keep in mind that opening ports in your firewall will raise the security risk.
 You will make yourself vulnerable to attacks from hackers.

 JSIDPlay2Server – RESTful service endpoints

 Info: Depending on the connection type of JSIDPlay2Server you have to use HTTP or HTTPS as protocol and port 8080 (HTTP) or 8443 (HTTPS).
-Please refer the command-line parameters appServerConnectors, appServerPort and appServerSecurePort!
+Please refer to the command-line parameters appServerConnectors, appServerPort and appServerSecurePort!

 Example:

-You can access any sub-directory of your music collection to navigate to the tunes you want to play on the client side.
+You can access any subdirectory of your music collection to navigate to the tunes you want to play on the client side.
 HVSC music collection root path starts with "/C64Music/" and CGSC music collection starts with "/CGSC/".
-Please append any sub-directory behind that root path to get the desired directory contents.
-Directory type entries are appended by a slash, whereas file type entries like tunes ends with their file extensions.
+Please append any subdirectory behind that root path to get the desired directory contents.
+A slash appends directory type entries, whereas file type entries like tunes end with their file extensions.
 To each directory contents a parent folder entry will be added appended by "../".
-Following that directory entry, you can easily navigate back to the parent directory.
-Additionally you can specify a file extension filter using the parameter filter, e.g. ".*\\.(sid|dat|mus|str|p00|prg|d64|mp3|mp4)$"
+Following that directory entry, you can navigate back to the parent directory.
+Additionally, you can specify a file extension filter using the parameter filter, e.g., ".*\\.(sid|dat|mus|str|p00|prg|d64|mp3|mp4)$"

 You can add more collections by creating an external configuration file located in your home directory.